 “Continue earnestly in prayer, being vigilant in it with thanksgiving.”

-Thanksgiving is expression of joy Godward.
+Thanksgiving is an expression of joy Godward.
 It is a statement of appreciation to God.
-If we accept God’s blessing as a matter of course it will dry up our spiritual life.
+If we accept God’s blessing as a matter of course, it will dry up our spiritual life.

 Thanksgiving is a reflection of our capacity of soul to appreciate God in our lives.

-I Thessalonians 5:18: “In everything give thanks; for this is the will of God in Christ Jesus for you.”
+1 Thessalonians 5:18, “In everything give thanks; for this is the will of God in Christ Jesus for you.”
 We give thanks for the good things that happen to us but do we give thanks for all things.